hemanthasapu/256889-miniproject-ltts/1_Requirements/Readme.md

  * Students, employees and researchers all over the world.

 ## How:
- * This program can be executed in a system with Linux or Windows operating system.
+ * This program can be executed in a system which has Linux or Windows operating system.

 ## High Level Requirements:
 | ID | Description | Category | Status |